 - How fast can you recover from errors and roll back work?
 Face it; Hadoop jobs often fail.
 Being able to roll back quickly to a checkpoint can save hours or days.

 - How complex is your distribution?
 Can you meet enterprise standards for security, backup, and routine operations with normal levels of effort?
 Or do you need a lot of time from people with deep expertise?

 - How productized is your big data infrastructure?
 Are you dealing with a product that offers high-level abstractions to get the job done or settings with the complexity of an airplane dashboard?

 There is no such thing as a free lunch.
 There is no escaping the strengths and weaknesses of open source projects.
 In my view, free does not mean efficient, secure, or easy to use.
 Some Hadoop providers essentially say, “Don’t worry.
 We are getting better.
 Hadoop’s open source ecosystem will eventually be just like a great commercial product.”

 MapR takes a different approach, which recognizes that getting a product right requires extra work, some of which simply doesn’t happen inside an open source community.
 MapR argues as follows, “We are going to take responsibility for everything needed to create great commercial products for enterprise use in a way that is compatible with APIs.
 It won’t be free, but it will be worth it.”
-(And, recognizing that free does have value, MapR has a free Community Edition with unlimited production use that allows customers to get started, without commercial support and lacking some enterprise features such as high availability.)
+(And, recognizing that free does have value, MapR has a free Community Edition that allows customers to get started, without commercial support and lacking some enterprise features such as high availability.)

 Free may be good enough if efficiency, system uptime, and ease of use really don’t matter to you.
 Going without these traits costs money.
 You can do the analysis and figure out how much.
 Then you can determine how free free really is and make a decision that’s right for you.